dnovischi/jetson-tutorials/ubuntu-18-04-install.md

 # Jetson Nano Ubuntu 18.04 Full Install

-Its assumed that the setup will done via an Ubuntu enabled PC with access to root privileges.
-The Jetson Nano setup will proceed in headless mode.
-Also, I recommend using an endurance SD Card UHS U3, V30 or higher, Class 10.
+This install guide assumes that the setup will done via an Ubuntu enabled PC with access to root privileges.\
+The Jetson Nano setup will proceed in headless mode.\
+I recommend using an endurance SD Card UHS U3, V30 or higher, Class 10.

 1. The official intro to the board can be found [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).
 2. To power the Jetson Nano get a power supply that can delliver (at least) 3A at 5V that has: